qwaneu/qwaneu.github.io/_drafts/team-fluency-feedback-with-systems-thinking.md

 We have identified a number of self-reinforcing loops in the diagrams, represented by the small snowballs.

+> You may recognize some of the variables and dynamics we describe.
+If your team
+> has a similar context, you will probably see similar patterns at play.
+Having
+> done fluency workshops with different teams in different organizations, we
+> also see similar patterns recurring.

 # An example pattern - handling technical debt

-Let's have a look at one of the sub-diagrams.
+Let's have a look at one of the smaller diagrams.
 It is about handling technical debt.
-When we present a diagram like this to a team, we build it up in steps, so that we take the team along with our story.

 ![example diagram of effects about handling technical debt](/attachments/blogposts/2021/afd-techdebt-example.jpg)